kirilliliych/Akinator/README.md

 ***
 ## Database
-Database is a .txt file which contains all objects that the program is able to identify; all questions that exist can be also found there.
+Database is a _.txt_ file which contains all objects that the program is able to identify; all questions that exist can be also found there.

 The string with data should always begin with the symbol '{' and end with '}'.
-All data is kept in a form of a binary tree: when we want go to the left descendant of a node, we use symbol '{'.
+All data is kept in a form of a binary tree.
+When we want go to the left descendant of a node, we use symbol '{'; in its turn symbol '}' tells that traversal of descendants of current node is ended.
 If some information (string) is contained in a node then its name should be:
 1. Between '{' and '}' symbols that relate to this node (because we use in-order tree traversal);
 2. Between '|' and '|' symbols that surround string in order to facilitate the process of reading information from nodes.
 So we place '}' symbol when we return to the node from its left descendant during in-order traversal. __IMPORTANT!__ No spaces or